ArjenLammers/awsservices/README.md

 The following services are facilitated using this module:

+- S3 - Simple Storage Service
+  - Explore buckets UI
-- S3 (provides access to S3 buckets and a UI to explore buckets, download, upload, delete and edit files)
+  - Download, upload, delete and edit files
-- SQS (provides access to SQS queues, a UI to explore queues, send and receive messages and some examples for high volume processing)
+- SQS - Simple Queueing Service
+  - Explore queues through UI
+  - Send and receive messages
+  - Message attributes
+  - Retrieval of queue attributes (e.g. depth) for monitoring purposes
+  - Examples for high volume processing
+- SNS - Simple Notification Service
+  - Explore topics through UI
+  - Publish messages to topics

 The following flows of authentication are supported to access all of the above services: